fighting the reflection deficit

 How can we make it easier for organisations to get the most value out of the work and efforts they put in?
 How do we safeguard innovation and listen to the voices of non-conformists?
 The concept of functional stupidity is used to describe the phenomenon that permeates many workplaces today.

-Contrary to how it sounds, it requires a certain intelligence – it is about trying to satisfy organisational targets rather than doing something to make the world better in the end.
+Contrary to how it sounds, functional stupidity requires a certain intelligence – it is about trying to satisfy organisational targets rather than doing something to make the world better in the end.
 Adapting to the established culture and not making mistakes can become a driving force that overshadows the quest to reach beyond the obvious and sometimes trivial.

 Utilise newcomers, outsiders and critics

-“Every wise organisation should utilise employees whose eyes are open and who have alternative perspectives, as well as newcomers, outsiders and critics”, says Professor of Business Administration Mats Alvesson.
+“Every wise organisation should utilise employees whose eyes are open and who have alternative perspectives, as well as newcomers, outsiders and critics,” says Mats Alvesson, professor of organisation and leadership, and among the most cited organisation researchers in the world.

 “Unfortunately, organisations are often permeated by a reflection deficit.
 Critical questions are seen as uncomfortable.
 Instead, we assume a position of compliance where we try not to give anyone a reason to complain.
-We may then end up in a situation where everyone does the right thing, a positive spirit prevails and everything seems good, but in fact functions poorly.
+We may then end up in a situation where everyone does the right thing, a positive spirit prevails and everything seems good, but in fact functions poorly,” says Mats Alvesson.

 Functional stupidity can be catastrophic

-When Mats Alvesson and his co-author introduced the concept in a scientific article, it was widely recognised at workplaces and received a lot of attention in international media.
-The concept was picked up by Le Monde, Financial Times and Business Week among other media outlets, and became part of the Swedish language in the following year.
+When Mats Alvesson and his co-author André Spicer introduced the concept in a scientific article and following book, The Stupidity Paradox; The power and pitfalls of functional stupidity at work, it was widely recognised at workplaces and received a lot of attention in international media.
+The concept was picked up by Le Monde, Financial Times and Business Week among other media outlets, and became officially recognised as a new word in the Swedish language (in Swedish: Funktionell dumhet).